 The Vice Drive ball is at a fantastic price point, and in our experience, it strikes the perfect balance between being firm off the tee yet soft around the greens.

 The Wilson Tour Velocity Distance is a really great distance ball for better players with medium swing speeds of 90+ mph.
 It’s designed not only for maximum carry and roll distance, but also for good greenside spin and playability.

-The Tour Velocity Distance is not as popular as other balls on this page, but it has a very solid average rating of 4.6/5 on Amazon.
+The Tour Velocity Distance is not as popular as other balls on this page, but it’s still received very well.
 It has a compression rating of 85 and a two-piece construction consisting of:

 - a high-energy, mild compression core for big distance with long clubs and controllability with mid and short irons